gaboesquivel/gaboesquivel/content/projects/trivenzor.md

 # Trivenzor

-A responsive medical information site for Trivenzor, designed for patients and healthcare providers.
+A responsive medical information site for Trivenzor, written for patients and for clinicians.